gradualgames/ggsound/README.md

            This bug included fixes in ft_txt_to_asm.py and in ggsound itself.
 Please re-convert your song data if you have run into this issue.
+           Added Famicuber's drum loop to songs.ftm demonstrating noise arpeggios working alongside noise pitch envelopes (one of the sfx in the demo)
 * 1-14-18: Fixed bug in arpeggio execution for square and triangle channels.
            Added arpeggio support for the noise channel.